ethereum/ethereum-org-website/src/content/developers/docs/smart-contracts/languages/index.md

 }
 ```

 This example should give you a sense of what Solidity contract syntax is like.
-For a more detailed description of the functions and variables, [see the docs](https://solidity.readthedocs.io/en/v0.7.1/introduction-to-smart-contracts.html#subcurrency-example).
+For a more detailed description of the functions and variables, [see the docs](https://solidity.readthedocs.io/en/latest/contracts.html).

 ## Vyper {#vyper}

 - Pythonic programming language
 - Strong typing
 - Small and understandable compiler code
 - Deliberately has less features than Solidity with the aim of making contracts more secure and easier to audit.
-Vyper strips out:
+Vyper does not support:
   - Modifiers
   - Inheritance
   - Inline assembly